 "A certain Menander, ruled with equity among the Bactrians, and died in the field during a campaign.
-The states, in other respects, joined together in celebrating his obsequies, but over his relies a dispute arose among them, which was, after some difficulty, settled upon the following terms.
-Each was to take back an equal share of his ashes, that memorials of the Man might be set up among them all."
+The states, in other respects, joined together in celebrating his obsequies, but over his relics a dispute arose among them, which was, after some difficulty, settled upon the following terms.
+Each was to take back an equal share of his ashes, that memorials of the Man might be set up among them all. "

-Mr. Rhys Davids has pointed out the similarity of this account of Menander's obsequies with that t The passage from Plutarch is quoted in full in the Num.
-Chron.
-1869, p.
-229.
+Mr. Rhys Davids has pointed out the similarity of this account of Menander's obsequies with that